-To search specifically for books and eBooks, click on the "Search for a Book" link in the Research menu.
+To search specifically for books and eBooks, click on the "Book" tab in the discovery search bar at the top of the library home page and enter the book's title, author, or associated keyword.

-To see if the library has your textbook, click on the "Course Reserves" link in the Visit the Library menu.
+To see if the library has your textbook, click on the "Textbooks & Guides" link in the Research menu.
+Look for the "Course Reserves" guide.

-To find a specific database, click on the "Explore Databases" link in the Research menu.
+To find a specific database by name, click on the "Explore Databases" link in the Research menu.
+To find a database by subject area, click on the "Databases by Subject" link.